Language education in the United Kingdom: 1980s

 In 1983, the most French A-levels were taken: 27,103.
 The number fell but increased again by the early 1990s.

 Universities were beginning to offer European business courses, to allow a year out in Europe, often at polytechnics, such as Middlesex Polytechnic.
 The University of Kent was a leading university with such courses, and cooperation with European universities.
 It largely coordinated all of the UK's part in the Erasmus Programme.

 Many more secondary schools were offering languages up to 14, but not many comprehensive schools had obligatory language teaching after that.
 Most grammar schools would require a language to be followed up to 16.
 Prior to the 1970s, languages were largely only taught in grammar schools after the age of 14, and to take two languages up to 16.
 Most people believed that comprehensive schools could not achieve this, given the large range of abilities; only a few people, at most, believed it could be taught up to 16 in comprehensive schools.
 Some chief education officers believed that language teaching should be compulsory up to 16, for the able children only.

+In 1987, the report Curriculum Matters 8 - Modern foreign languages to 16 was published.
+The report found that 40% of people at secondary schools took a foreign language to 16.
+The report was quite general, and rarely mentioned individual foreign languages.
+The report did not greatly mention the glaring lack of language teachers.

 As part of the National Curriculum, a Modern Languages working group was established in 1989.

 The National Curriculum MFL Working Group (MFLWG) was chaired by Sir Martin Harris.
 The committee, possibly hardheadedly, believed that most children could study modern languages up to the age of 16, despite many other linguists, previously, not coming to that same radical, or optimistic, conclusion.

-The Council of Europe, from 1982-87, had been looking at language teaching across Europe, which influenced the findings of the committee of Sir Martin Harris.
+The Council of Europe, from 1982 to 1987, had been looking at language teaching across Europe, which influenced the findings of the committee of Sir Martin Harris.
 A national educational conference, to discuss any findings, was held in 1989.

-As a result all children at Key Stage 3 and Key Stage 4 were required to study a modern foreign language.
+As a result, all children at Key Stage 3 and Key Stage 4 were required to study a modern foreign language.
 However, concerns were expressed as to whether the time devoted to learning modern languages was sufficient for acquisition to take place and the extent to which French had become the dominant language.

+Some areas of Scotland taught French in primary schools from 1989.